kstenschke/doShell/README.md

 When running an already transpiled ``*.do.x.sh`` script, the translation is skipped.

-doShell transpiles to regular shell script, which additionally to conventional shell script code can contain runtime macros: placeholder-strings for generic content, and runtime variables: variable-value tuples that can be given as execution arguments.
-The doShell runtime system replaces runtime macros and declares runtime variables before the eventual execution in a sandboxed shell-thread.
+doShell transpiles to intermediary shell script files, which additionally to conventional shell script code can contain runtime macros: placeholder-strings for generic content, and runtime variables.
+The doShell runtime system replaces runtime macros and declares runtime variables, from optional variable-value tuples that can be given as associative JSON as execution arguments, before the eventual execution in a sandboxed shell-thread.

 ### Communication from browser to runtime system